 In 1996, the ground was re-developed and after much searching, the club moved to its present venue, at Williamwood Field, Fullarton Woods, Troon.
 We had to fund -raise to purchase two large shipping containers, in which to store our equipment, but due to an enthusiastic membership, this was achieved within a year!!

-The Membership currently stands at 38.
-And in 2009, the club achieved registration with The Kennel Club.
+The Membership currently stands at 27 and in 2009, the club achieved registration with The Kennel Club.

 The club trains once a week on a general club night, with unlimited access to the field, which allows for any further training the members require.

-We train outdoors during the Spring/Summer ( ie April to October) and then move indoors to our winter venue at Grassyards Farm.
+We train outdoors during the Spring/Summer ( ie April to October) and then move indoors to our winter venue at Galrigside Farm.
 This allows training to continue all year round.

 Whilst many Members actively compete at Agility Shows, the Club remains a Training Club for all, so if you wish to come along for exercise and socialisation, the Club will welcome and encourage you.